 The Rearrange project

-The grant has enabled us to deliver a school awareness project to help children aged 5-10 to learn about their amazing brains, and how they can use simple methods to help their brains cope when things go wrong, as they sometimes do.
+The charity now deliver one school awareness project per term to help children aged 5-10 to learn about their amazing brains, and how they can use simple methods to help their brains cope when things go wrong, as they sometimes do.

-Each primary school across Wales has been offered the opportunity to apply for a full FREE OF CHARGE resource pack that contains all they need to run a one hour PHSE lesson, which will include a NEW book by popular children’s author Sarah Mackie – Rearrange Your Brain.
+Each term primary schools in differing regions across the UK are offered the opportunity to apply for a full FREE OF CHARGE resource pack that contains all they need to run a one hour PSHE lesson, which will include the book by popular children’s author Sarah Mackie – Rearrange Your Brain.

 Each FREE Rearrange Classroom Pack will contain: